microsoft/vscode-wiki/How-to-Contribute.md

 To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]] and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.

 ### Where to Contribute
 Check out the [full issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
 Note that just because an issue exists in the repository does not mean we will accept a contribution to the core editor for it.
-There are several reasons we may not accepts a pull request like:
+There are several reasons we may not accept a pull request like:

 * Performance - One of Visual Studio Code's core values is to deliver a *lightweight* code editor, that means it should perform well in both real and perceived performance.
 * User experience - Since we want to deliver a *lightweight* code editor, the UX should feel lightweight as well and not be cluttered.
 Most changes to the UI should go through the issue owner and/or the UX team.